antonioSF/html/README.md

 ## Accessibility
 Accessibility means that a website's content is available, and its functionality can be operated, by literally anyone.
-It ranges from user's slow network and device's capability to users with physical impairments.
+It ranges from a user's slow network and device capabilities to users with physical impairments.
 As Web Applications become increasingly powerful enabling users to improve their daily habits, developers have an amazing power.
 That said, with power cames great responsability.
-Accessibility concerns must be a priority while developing new web applications.
+Accessibility concerns must be a priority while developing new Web Applications.
 [WCAG](https://www.w3.org/TR/WCAG20/) is organized around four principles often called by the acronym POUR:

 * **Perceivable**: Can users perceive the content?
 This helps us keep in mind that just because something is perceivable with one sense, such as sight, that doesn't mean that all users can perceive it.